-She emigrated from Bogota, Colombia, earned her BFA from Northern Illinois University in 2004, and her MFA from Illinois State University in 2007.
+Born in Bogota, Colombia, Gabriel earned her BFA from Northern Illinois University in 2004, and her MFA from Illinois State University in 2007.
 She currently teaches at Harper College in Palatine, IL.